|Land of the Covenant|

 VI.
 Rights of Return

-Each state would set its own policy for the return of its people from the diaspora, with future returnees (Hebrew: olim; Arabic: wa’ilin) becoming resident citizens of whichever state repatriates them.
+G1 Refugees not currently residing in Gaza or the West Bank, but who wish to return there, may do so if they pose no risk to public safety.
+Israel will continue to set its own policy for the return of its people from the diaspora.
+All future returnees (Hebrew: olim; Arabic: wa’ilin) will become resident citizens of whichever state repatriates them.

 VII.
 Refugee Assistance